avafinger/bpi-m64-firmware/readme.md

 - Make sure you have HDMI (don't use HDMI to DVI if you can).
 - Make sure HDMI is connected to the board very tight or you may experience some flickering or the image will not appear.

-## BananaPI M64 Booting linux
+## BananaPI M64 Booting linux (click on the image to see the video)

 [![Banana PI BPI-M64 Booting sequence](https://github.com/avafinger/bpi-m64-firmware/raw/master/img/0.jpg)](https://youtu.be/djdfH0kGODU)

-Support for Leds
+Support for Leds (click on the image to see the video)

 [![Banana PI BPI-M64 Led trigger](https://github.com/avafinger/bpi-m64-firmware/raw/master/img/0.jpg)](https://youtu.be/AWNq6apVGZQ)